Skip to main content

 Year 8

-Our Year 8 Computing curriculum builds on the foundational skills introduced in Year 7, with a focus on deeper understanding of hardware, digital design, programming, and data management.
+Our Year 8 Computing curriculum builds on the foundational skills introduced in Year 7, with a focus on deeper understanding of data management, artificial intelligence, digital design, and programming.
+Students explore the power of spreadsheets, the role of AI and machine learning in modern society, and develop creative skills through bitmap graphics.
+They also gain practical experience in web development with HTML and CSS, alongside learning how data is represented through binary.
+Python programming consolidates their understanding of algorithms and problem-solving.
 The curriculum is designed to encourage both technical proficiency and creativity, equipping students with the skills necessary for success in an increasingly digital world.

 Year 9